senzanome75/prompt-expander/README.md

 - pip install --upgrade html2text
 - pip install --upgrade python-dotenv

+But a requirements.txt is provided.

 ---

+### To Run
+Just:
+1) clone the repository: git clone ...
+2) create a venv
+3) put a .env file with your OpenAI API Key into the project root
+4) python3 main.py

 #### No milestones and no guarantees that it will be completed.